Posts are becoming more information dense.

 Keywords more natural.

-No longer are the days of launching your content out into the ether and watching the sheep flock through the gates.
+No longer are the days of launching your content out into the social media ether and watching the sheep flock through the gates.

-Content needs purpose, optimization, and most importantly, objective and actionable goals.
+Content creation needs purpose, optimization, and most importantly, objective and actionable content marketing goals.

 Here’s how to develop a unique content strategy framework that doesn’t suck.